Thursday, November 21, 2024

 where new_name is the new name of the role.
 Keep in mind that the name of a fixed database role cannot be modified.

-Assign permissions in dbForge Studio for SQL Server
+Assign roles in dbForge Studio

 Conclusion

-In the article, we have described how to create a SQL Server user account on database objects, and assign or revoke privileges applied to the user using T-SQL and dbForge Studio for SQL Server.
+In the article, we have described how to create a SQL Server user account on database objects, and assign or revoke privileges applied to the user using T-SQL, SSMS, and dbForge Studio for SQL Server.
 As you can see, with Security Manager available in dbForge Studio for SQL Server, it is much faster to perform these tasks with several clicks, thus, saving your time and increasing productivity.

 To evaluate other excellent features and capabilities dbForge Studio for SQL Server provides, download a 30-day free trial version of the tool.
 After it expires, you feel like purchasing a full version of dbForge Studio for SQL Server – no doubt!